 The economy consists of a representative household, a continuum of heterogeneous intermediate firms, and a competitive final good firm.
 Time is discrete.
 There is a unit measure of atomistic households that supply labor to firms and make the usual consumption and investment decision.
 The households also own the firms and are rebated firms' profits.
-There is a unit mass of
+There is a unit mass of intermediate firms that are indexed by $i \in [0,1]$.
+These firms draw their productivity $\omega_i \in (0,\infty)$

-22Recent research that uses the HSA aggregator includes Matsuyama and Ushchev (2021a,b, 2022, 2023a,b), Wang and Werning (2022), Grossman, Helpman and Lhuillier (2023), and Baqaee, Farhi and Sangani (2024b).
+28Recent applications of HSA include Matsuyama and Ushchev (2021a,b, 2022, 2023a,b), Wang and Werning (2022), Grossman, Helpman and Lhuillier (2023), and Baqaee, Farhi and Sangani (2024b).